 Treatment varies depending on how your child is affected.
 Your child’s general health and ability to participate in therapies will shape a treatment plan.
 Some children work frequently with physical therapists.
 Depending upon your child’s abilities, they may work toward specific goals such as sitting upright, walking, or taking part in sports.
 In some cases, your child may need help with their coordination and other fine motor skills.

 Children with severe conditions may need wheelchairs for mobility.
 Because this condition makes joints very loose, it’s common to have joint dislocations.
 Braces and casts can help prevent and correct these injuries.

 What is the long-term outlook for people with hypotonia?

 - underlying cause

 - muscles affected

 Having hypotonia can be challenging.
-It is often a lifelong condition, and you will need to learn coping mechanisms and may need therapy.
-However, it is not life threatening, except in the cases of motor neuron or cerebellar dysfunction.
+It’s often a lifelong condition, and your child will need to learn coping mechanisms.
+They may also need therapy.
+However, it’s not life-threatening, except in the cases of motor neuron or cerebellar dysfunction.

 This feature is for informational purposes only and should not be used to diagnose.
 Please consult a healthcare professional if you have health concerns.